-Officers wishing to let a Contract by way of negotiation must obtain the prior written approval of the Director Administration.
+Officers wishing to let a contract by way of negotiation must obtain the prior written approval of the Head of Finance and Procurement.
 Once approval is obtained, the Supply Chain Section shall agree a negotiation strategy with the buying officer and support or conduct negotiations as appropriate.